| Search our quarter-million Q&As |

-Copper plating not bonding to steel object
+-----Copper plating not bonding to steel object

 Requesting answer to what I'm doing wrong in plating a steel product with copper sulphate

-⇦ this on
+⇦ on

 eBay or

-Amazon [affil links] in a sulfuric/water bath.
+Amazon [affil link] in a sulfuric/water bath.
 It appears that steel is taking the copper and lays up a nice layer of copper and it is a light color (not burned), however somewhere in the process this "foil" seems to slide off and floats to bottom of bath.
 I have even used a flashlight battery as I suspected the voltage was too high originally..but it slides off eventually too. whats the problem..too much acid.. not enough water. what concentrations to a gallon bath would be appropriate.
 Could the acid be burning up the bonding of copper to steel.

 What would be an alternative to prevent rust from forming on say a steel knife.
 Looking for an easy simple solution.